Biomaterials-for-Medical-Devices-AI/Helix/docs/users/create_experiment.md

     **"K-fold"** stands for *K-fold cross validation*.
 The test data is split from the training data, then the training data is split into *k*-folds.
 The folds are used to find the model parameters and the test set is used to evaluate the models.

+    **Data split methods are not available if using automatic hyper-parameter search.**

 - Specify a test split size.
 This is a number between 0 and 1.
 The default is 0.20, i.e. 20% of the data will be used is the test data and 80% for training.

+  **Test split is replaced by n splits when using K-fold as the Data split method.**

+- Specify *n* splits.
+This is the number of folds for K-fold cross validation.

+  **This is not available when using Holdout with manual hyper-parameter search.**

 - Specify the number of bootstraps.
 This will train a model *n* times, where *n* is the number of bootstraps.
 The data will be randomly split *n* times into new bataches of training and testing sets.
 Defaults to 10.

+  **When using automatic hyper-parameter search, bootstrapping is not available.**

 - Specify the random seed.
 Data splitting is pseudo-random and this setting helps make an experiment repeatable, while reducing bias in the training and testing sets.